 Here are seven contributing factors to senior isolation.

-Before the pandemic, many seniors living alone maintained active social lives, regularly visiting community centers and friends.
-Additionally, routine interactions like checking out at the grocery store or chatting with the mail carrier offered much-needed socialization.
-Now that most older adults can participate in safe or socially distanced activities with family and friends, there are several ways to help your loved one feel more active and engaged.
+From spending time with friends to visiting community centers or houses of worship, there are many ways for older adults to maintain connections.
+Even routine interactions, like checking out at the grocery store or chatting with the mail carrier, can offer much-needed socialization.
+Now that most older adults can participate in safe activities with family and friends again, there are several ways to help your loved one feel more active and engaged.

 “In October of 2021, we realized something had to change,” Imani said.
 “Mom didn’t want to go to senior living, but she also really didn’t know what it was all about.”